icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes_limited to 64k for SourceForge online 'ReadMe'.txt

 1. Installation
 ====================================================================================================

-YAT uses .NET 3.5 SP1.
-The YAT installer verifies that .NET is installed on the target computer.
+YAT uses .NET 4.0.
+The YAT installer ensures that .NET 4.0 is available on the target computer.
-The YAT installer also verifies that Windows Installer 4.5 is installed on the target computer.
+The installer also ensures that Windows Installer 4.5 is available on the target computer.

 First, chose the most appropriate package:
  > For up-to-date systems, use the compact package "...(32-bit).zip" or "...(64-bit).zip".